A-J-Bauer/Sharpi/Examples/README.md

 ## postbuild.bat

-The batch file is given the $(TargetDir) as input from Visual Studio and transformed into a linux compatible path.
+The batch file is given the $(TargetDir) as input from Visual Studio and is transformed into a linux compatible path.
+The converted path is used as source for the linux rsync command run by the WSL.

 The remotefolder is where the executable and all necessary files are copied into.